 Only a selected set has been upgraded,

 - ARR 3.0

 - HttpPlatformHandler 1.0

 - ASP.NET Core (1.x/2.x, part of .NET Core)

 So you might wonder what happens to other modules.
-Simply speaking, they are obsolete (only for IIS 10), and you cannot use them on IIS 10.
-(However, they remain fully supported on IIS 7.x and 8.x.)
+Simply speaking, they are deprecated for IIS 10 and above, and you cannot use them.
+However, they remain fully supported on IIS 7.x and 8.x.

 Forget about all other posts that tell you via registry hack how to install them.

 - Installer failure.
 (Again, don’t attempt to fool the installers, as you are in fact fooling yourself.)

 - Runtime crashes of IIS worker process (w3wp.exe) due to such modules.